-Error code name Value Meaning ecAccessDenied 0x80070005 An attempt was made to delete a special folder , or theclient does not have permissions to delete this folder. ecInvalidParam 0x80070057 An invalid value was specified in a field. ecNotFound 0x8004010F Folder with the specified ID does not exist, or the client has no access to view that folder. ecNotSupported 0x80040102 The object that this ROP was called on is not a Folder object, or an attempt was made to delete the Root folder.
+Error code name Value Meaning ecAccessDenied 0x80070005 The client does not have permissions to delete this folder. ecInvalidParam 0x80070057 An invalid value was specified in a field. ecNotFound 0x8004010F Folder with the specified ID does not exist, or the client has no access to view that folder. ecNotSupported 0x80040102 The object that this ROP was called on is not a Folder object , or an attempt was made to delete the Root folder .